AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 The accuracy number does not tell us whether the prediction for April is stable.
 The same scene can reach the model through different cameras, lighting conditions, compression settings, and preprocessing pipelines.
 To us, the image still shows April.
-To the classifier, each version is a different array of numbers.
+To the classifier, each captured or processed image is a different array of numbers.

 A **robust** model preserves the required behavior under the changes we care about.
 That definition contains two choices: